Visas and Health Madagascar

-The French still cultivate privileged ties with Madagascar, the Red Island with its exceptional charm delights the eyes and fills the soul.
-They are the second largest foreign community on the island.
-The reasons to come to live in Madagascar or to go on holiday on the island are numerous.
-In any case, whatever your project, consider taking out travel or expat health insurance for you and your family.
-This will avoid possible financial, health, and legal complications in the event of an unannounced accident.
-We advise you to favour contracts whose guarantees cover repatriation, hospital costs, civil liability and other emergency medical expenses.
+The French have always cultivated special ties with Madagascar, and the Red Island’s exceptional charm delights the eye and fills the soul.
+In fact, they are the second largest foreign community on the island.
+So there are plenty of reasons to come and live in Madagascar or take a vacation on the island.
+In any case, whatever your project, remember to take out travel or expatriate health insurance for you and your family.
+In this way, you can avoid potential financial, health and legal complications in the event of an unexpected accident.
+We advise you to choose policies that cover repatriation, hospitalization, civil liability and other emergency medical expenses.

 insurance-madagascar